 Overview

 The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA), the U.S. Army Pueblo Chemical Depot and the surrounding communities worked together to select neutralization followed by biotreatment to destroy the chemical weapons stored at the depot.
-PEO ACWA is responsible for completing stockpile destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
+PEO ACWA was responsible for completing stockpile destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
-U.S. public law mandates stockpile destruction by Dec.
+U.S. public law mandated stockpile destruction by Dec.
 31, 2023.

 Pilot Testing